Last Updated on August 11, 2023 by Manager Access

-Most portable generators have their fuel tank, engine, and housing have been bonded to the frame making them to where they will not have to be grounded.
+Most portable generators have their fuel tank, engine, and housing bonded to the frame, meaning they will not have to be grounded.

-If you find yourself in a situation where you have to ground your generator, you want to make sure you are equipped with the correct tools for the job.
+If you have to ground your generator, make sure you are equipped with the correct tools for the job.

-While most of the tools can be found on most job sites, having them ready at home could prove to be a different story.
+While most of these tools can be found on most job sites, including welding jobs, you may not have them ready at home.

-- Water – In the case of hard ground, having water to help soften the ground can be very helpful and save you some time.
+- Water – In the case of hard ground, having water to soften the ground can be very helpful and save time.

-- Shovel – In the event of trying to drive the copper rod into a rocky terrain, a shovel can be used to bury the rod instead.
+- Shovel – If you must drive the copper rod into rocky terrain, use a shovel to bury the rod instead.